iltommi/qdb-documentation/source/reference/wrpmed.rst

 .. option:: --peer=<address>:<port>

-    The address and port of a peer to which to connect within the hive.
-It can be any server belonging to the hive.
+    The address and port of a peer to which to connect within the :term:`hive`.
+It can be any :term:`server` belonging to the :term:`hive`.

     Argument
         The address and port of a machines where a wrpme daemon is running.
 The address string can be a host name or an IP address.